alfahami/html-css-sass/README.md

 ### DISCLAIMER
 These should not be used as resource of the official course.\
-They may not be exactly the same as official resources from the Udemy course.\
+These may not be exactly the same as official resources from the Udemy course.\
 These are actually my own notes redefines with some comments and explanation.